psu13/mutable-hakyll/draft/quantum-puzzles.md

 And so on.

-It turns out that the way to explain these things was to model subatomic particles as functions that determine probabilities.
+It turns out that the way to explain these things was to model the behavior of subatomic particles as elements of a space of functions that determine probabilities.
 These are the famous _wave functions_ of quantum mechanics.

 For example, in the two slit experiment the relevant wave function maps points in space to a "probability amplitude" that a photon or electron will occupy that point in space.
 We